lastminutedotcom/React-Native-Native-Modules-Communication/README.md

 ### Description

-This are some quotes from the post:
+This is a quote from the post:

 > ...Sometimes when you integrated React Native in an existing app, you will want to be able to let your Native Modules bridges communicate with your UIViewController, especially the ones that contain the `RCTRootView` React